Get insider access

 0.24 dB

-Like most in-ear headphones, the JLab Audio GO Air POP have amazing frequency response consistency.
+Like most in-ear headphones, the JLab Audio GO Air POP have excellent frequency response consistency.
 Once you achieve a proper fit and seal with the included tips, you'll get consistent audio delivery each time you use them.

 Sound